m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

       }
     }

-This can get especially bad with futures, if the point where we go from
+This can get especially bad when using futures, as the point at which we want to perform an asynchronous step is often not a clean break in the logic of the code.